-Notions over tourist spot shantiniketan
+Notions of tourist spot Shantiniketan

-Being a worldly renowned repose of art, studies and culture, the aspects of tourist spot shantiniketan are also widespread.
-Within the array, in here the cardinal dynamics of tourist spot shantiniketan is depicted:
+Being a worldly renowned repose of art, studies, and culture, the aspects of tourist spot Shantiniketan are also widespread.
+Within the array, in here the cardinal dynamics of tourist spot Shantiniketan is depicted:

 - Chatim-Tala or Blackboard Tree Foot—Holy meditation zone of Tagore’s father Maharshi Debendranath Tagore.
 The tree surroundings are nowadays marble-gilded and get candle-lit every evening

-- Udayan—Blessed residence of Rabindranath Tagore up-keeping all of his souvenirs to the optima and the most sought-after tourism spot shantiniketan
+- Udayan—Blessed residence of Rabindranath Tagore up-keeping all of his souvenirs to the optima and the most sought-after tourism spot Shantiniketan

 - Rabindra Bhavan Museum—The store-house of Rabindranath’s all work-pieces and international accolades including his hand-written scripts and personal letters

-- Kala Bhavan and Sangeet Bhavan—Two globally reputed centers for the study, practice and enrichment of artistic and melodious dimensions
+- Kala Bhavan and Sangeet Bhavan—Two globally reputed centers for the study, practice, and enrichment of artistic and melodious dimensions

 Photo by Soumyadeep Paul

-Enigma of upasana griha shaniniketan
+Enigma of upasana griha Shantiniketan

 Along with Rabindranath Tagore, the Tranquil Home is also enriched by the visions of his father Debendranath Tagore.
-Known as ‘Maharshi’ or Saint for his matchless humbleness, the praiseworthy socio-religious crusader’s essence is preserved at upasana griha shaniniketan.
+Known as ‘Maharshi’ or Saint for his matchless humbleness, the praiseworthy socio-religious crusader’s essence is preserved at upasana griha Shantiniketan.
 This is a leading-edge edifice built by the Saint at 1863 to allow the monolithic religion followers have a place to come and pray.
 The upasana griha shaniniketan is sequenced with the finest pieces of Belgian glass and is the only relic of the extinct ‘Bramho Samaj’ of which both the Tagores were devoted members.
 To keep the legacy alive, each day the upasana griha shaniniketan gets enlightened by candles and chandeliers and on every Wednesday meditations are carried out.

 Oriented at a distance of just 162 kilometers, spring-time visit to Shantiniketan can righteously become the most buoyant style of commemorating Holi instead of delving into the same rain-shower parties and trendy dance gigs.